sdm-lang/SDML.tmbundle/README.md

 While the installer above *should* also work for [Sublime Text](https://www.sublimetext.com/) it is not yet tested.

-### Intellij
+### Intellij IDEA

-Intellij tools such as IDEA have instructions https://www.jetbrains.com/help/idea/textmate.html.
+JetBrains tools such as IntelliJ IDEA have instructions https://www.jetbrains.com/help/idea/textmate.html.

-### VSCode

-Still exploring.

 ## Screenshots